MvvmCross/MvvmCross/docs/_documentation/platform/ios-support-library.md

 }
 ```

-So to explain this example it's telling the MvxSidePanelsPresenter that this view controller wants to be displayed in the center panel, set as the active panel and it also wants to be shown immediately.
+So to explain this example it's telling the MvxSidebarPresenter that this view controller wants to be displayed in the center panel, set as the active panel and it also wants to be shown immediately.

 If this was using MvxPanelEnum.Left for instance this would be shown in the left hand panel and would also immediately slide the left panel into view.